-Skin cancer is a very serious condition that affects millions of Americans each and every year.
-It can develop in people of all ages, and is the most common form of cancer in the United States.
-Studies show that one in five Americans will develop skin cancer during their lifetime.
+Skin cancer is a serious condition that affects millions of Americans each year.
+It occurs in people of all ages, and one in five will develop skin cancer during their lifetime.

-When one of our dermatologists detects cells that may be cancerous in your skin, he or she will conduct a thorough examination, typically involving a biopsy, to make an accurate diagnosis.
-Then he or she will determine if surgery is right for you, and what kind of treatment is ideal for your case.
+When our dermatologists detect cells that may be cancerous, we will conduct a thorough examination, typically involving a biopsy, to make an accurate diagnosis.
+Then we will determine what kind of treatment is ideal for your case.

 There are 3 main types of skin cancer: